-Please bring your medicare card with you.
-If you don't have a medicare card, or you forget it - do not worry!
+Please bring your Medicare card with you.
+If you don't have a medicare card, or you forget it - don't worry!
 Our friendly staff will be able to provide you with assistance and information about costs.
 To make an appointment just call, email or drop in to our centre!
 Alternatively, you can ask a friend, teacher, parent, other family member, health worker or community agency to contact headspace for you.
 You are welcome to bring family and friends with you, if you wish.

 For more information, please see our brochure.

 We understand that asking for help when you're not feeling yourself can sometimes be difficult or uncomfortable.
 Because of this, we have made our referral process as easy as possible.

 If you are 12-25

 - You can have a family member or friend refer you (with your consent)

 - Your GP can refer you